AdobeDocs/experience-platform.en/help/edge/data-collection/collect-commerce-data.md

 ---
 title: Collect commerce, product, and order information using the Adobe Experience Platform Web SDK
 description: Learn how to add data related to products or a shopping cart using the Adobe Experience Platform Web SDK.
-keywords: products;commerce;measures;measure;order;cartAbandons;checkouts;productListAdds;productListOpens;productListRemovals;productListReopens;productListViews;productViews;purchases;saveForLaters;currencyCode;payments;paymentAmount;paymentType;transactionID;priceTotal;purchaseID;purchaseOrderNumber;
-exl-id: 3c79e776-89ef-494b-a2ea-3c23efce09ae
 ---

 # Collect commerce, product, and order information

-If your organization sells products or services, you can use this page as a guide around how to track those products and services.
-This document uses the XDM [Commerce Schema](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/commerce.schema.md) field group.
-This field group consists of two main parts: the `commerce` object, and the `productListItems` array.
-The `commerce` object lets you indicate which actions happen to the `productListItems` array.
+If your organization sells products or services, you can use this page as a guide on how to track those products and services.

+This page uses the XDM [Commerce Schema](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/commerce.schema.md) field group.

+This field group consists of two main parts:

+* The `commerce` object.
+This object lets you indicate which actions happen to the `productListItems` array.
+* The `productListItems` array.

 >[!TIP]
 >
->If you are familiar with Adobe Analytics, the `commerce` object contains data similar to commerce events the `events` variable.
+>If you are familiar with Adobe Analytics, the `commerce` object contains data similar to commerce events in the `events` variable.
 The `productListItems` object array contains data similar to the `products` variable.

-## Commerce object
+## The `commerce` object {#commerce-object}

-Fields available in the `commerce` object.
+This section describes the fields available in the `commerce` object.

 >[!TIP]
 >